scottward/hs-push/editions/22-little-becomes-great.md

 ## Post Text

 "If you add only a little to a little and do this often, soon that little will become great."
-—
+— Hesiod, Greek poet

 We all want to achieve big things.

 But, to do that, we have to be willing to pay the price.

-In the context of strategic goals, the price we pay is consistent, weekly progress , even though we're busy.
+In the context of strategic goals, the price we pay is consistent, weekly progress, even though we're busy.

 Little bits of progress, over time, become something great.

 ## Feedback